Businessman (film): Accolades

-Remake

-The film was remade in Bengali as Boss in 2013.
+Cancelled remake

 After Babu refused to perform in the Hindi remake of this film, Jagannadh approached Ranbir Kapoor in late January 2012 and arranged a special screening for him.
 Ram Gopal Varma confirmed in March 2012 that he and Jagannadh would remake the film in Hindi with Abhishek Bachchan playing the role of Mahesh Babu in the original.

 Future

 Jagannadh expressed interest in making a sequel of the film after the response to the original on its first day and planned to begin work on the same from late 2012.
 Mahesh Babu too confirmed the same in late January 2012 during the scripting stage of the sequel titled Businessman 2.
 It was planned as a bilingual film to be shot in Telugu and Hindi simultaneously.
 Ram Gopal Varma also expressed interest after listening to the script and felt that the sequel would do much better business than the original.
 However, Jagannadh shelved the sequel in early August 2012 and opted to direct Mahesh Babu in an original film.
-In Bengali, the sequel was penned by Jeet with a fresh storyline as Boss 2: Back to Rule in 2017 which received critical acclaim and positive reviews.